tlong314/cmgame/README.md

 tickDistance - How many pixels apart x-axis (and y-axis) tick marks are from each other.
 Default is 20.

 graphScalar - How much real numbers are scaled into the number of pixels on screen.
 For instance, if this is 30, then there will be 30 pixels between the point (0, 0) and the point (1, 0).
+Note: if your graphScalar and tickDistance do not match, this may be confusing to the user.
+Try to keep one a multiple of the other.

 soundOn - A boolean: true to allow sound effects to play, false to mute them.
 Defaults to false.